CloudSecurityAlliance/CSA-Guidance/Domain 6- Management Plane and Business Continuity.md

 The management plane controls and configures the metastructure (defined in Domain 1), and is also part of the metastructure itself.
 As a reminder, cloud computing is taking physical assets (like networks and processors) and using them to build resource pools.
 Metastructure is the glue and guts to create, provision, and deprovision the pools.
 The management plane includes the interfaces for building and managing the cloud itself, but also the interfaces for cloud consumers to manage their own allocated resources of the cloud.

-The management plane is a key tool for enabling and enforcing separation and isolation in multitenancy.
+The management plane is a key tool for enabling and enforcing separation and isolation in multi-tenancy.
 Limiting who can do what with the APIs is one important means for segregating out customers, or different users within a single tenant.

 #### Accessing the management plane